Hyperinflation: Soviet Union

 A seven-year period of uncontrollable spiralling inflation occurred in the early Soviet Union, running from the earliest days of the Bolshevik Revolution in November 1917 to the reestablishment of the gold standard with the introduction of the chervonets as part of the New Economic Policy.
-The inflationary crisis effectively ended in March 1924 with the introduction of the so-called "gold ruble" as the country's standard currency.
+The inflationary crisis effectively ended in March 1924 with the introduction of the so-called "gold Ruble" as the country's standard currency.

-The early Soviet hyperinflationary period was marked by three successive redenominations of its currency, in which "new rubles" replaced old at the rates of 10,000:1 (1 January 1922), 100:1 (1 January 1923), and 50,000:1 (7 March 1924), respectively.
+The early Soviet hyperinflationary period was marked by three successive re-denominations of its currency, in which "new Rubles" replaced old at the rates of 10,000:1 (1 January 1922), 100:1 (1 January 1923), and 50,000:1 (7 March 1924), respectively.

 Between 1921 and 1922, inflation in the Soviet Union reached 213%.

-Turkey

-Since the end of 2017 Turkey has high inflation rates.
-It is speculated that the new elections took place frustrated because of the impending crisis to forestall.
-In October 2017, inflation was at 11.9%, the highest rate since July 2008.
-The lira fell from TL 1.503 = US$1 in 2010 to TL 18.0664 = US$1 in August 2022.

-In February 2022 the inflation rose to 54.4%.
-In March 2022, the inflation was even above 60%.

 Venezuela

 Venezuela's hyperinflation began in November 2016.
-Inflation of Venezuela's bolivar fuerte (VEF) in 2014 reached 69% and was the highest in the world.
-In 2015, inflation was 181%, the highest in the world and the highest in the country's history at that time, 800% in 2016, over 4,000% in 2017, and 1,698,488% in 2018, with Venezuela spiraling into hyperinflation.
+Inflation of Venezuela's bolivar Fuerte (VEF) in 2014 reached 69% and was the highest in the world.
+In 2015, inflation was 181%, the highest in the world and the highest in the country's history at that time, 800% in 2016, over 4,000% in 2017, and 1,698,488% in 2018, with Venezuela spiralling into hyperinflation.
 While the Venezuelan government "has essentially stopped" producing official inflation estimates as of early 2018, one estimate of the rate at that time was 5,220%, according to inflation economist Steve Hanke of Johns Hopkins University.